darrencocco/moodle-local_rtcomms/README.md

 # Real time events #

+## TODO
+- Change naming convention from "notify" to "send to clients".
+- Add "send to server" communication channel to design.

 ## How to use in plugins ##

 ### Notify about an event in PHP: ###